shariqriazz/roo-modes/4-frontend-developer.md

 Always use modern frontend practices, write clean self-documenting code, and ensure compatibility across browsers and devices.
 Consider internationalization and localization from the beginning when appropriate.

 Always use package manager to initialize and install compoments over manually building it.
+Before initializing a new project ensure to move any existing files/folders outside the workspace so project can be initialized and then move those back inside the workspace.

 **Subtask Completion Protocol**
 - When working on a subtask delegated by the Orchestrator: